 The new elevator will be located in the southeast corner of our courtyard so that two sides can sit on the existing garage foundation walls.
 This saves on foundation costs.
 And while it does require cutting through the post-tension slabs of the garage, the structural engineer firm hired to explore this possibility explained to us that this is not such a big deal given that we are in a corner where the slab is inherently strong, and the new shaft can easily support the surrounding slab that remains.

 This engineering study has been reviewed and confirmed by another highly respected engineering company.

 So, with only some minor re-working of the layout on the garage levels, the proposed elevator location can access every garage level, the lobby level and all levels above.
 The only spaces impacted or lost are the engineering offices, part of the maintenance shop and part of the housekeeping space.
 Additionally, the fact that the new elevator will be much more integral to the lobby gives us confidence that it will provide arriving guests with a more seamless and professional arrival experience.

 What is the timing of the project?

-The plan now is to start construction in April 2019, at the end of ski season.
-We’ll have to be completely closed for several months during demolition and the heaviest construction, but we think we can do a “soft” re-opening by mid to late summer.
+The plan is to start construction in April 2019, at the end of ski season.
+We will be open during construction, but for safety reasons, will operate at 50% capacity only.
+The noise disturbance, the parking constrains due to shoring posts, and all the construction activity in the building has forced us to limit booking summer reservations.
 We’ll be offering deeply discounted rental rates during that time, given the circumstances.
-Then we should be 100% complete and ship shape in time for the 2019-2020 ski season.
+Then we should be complete and ready for the 2019-2020 ski season starting mid-December.